 Depending on the size of the fillets, bake for about 15 minutes.

 Check by putting a fork into the thickest part of the fish.
 If the fork goes all the way through easily, it’s done.

 Place rice on each plate, lay a sea bass fillet on top of rice,

 Place roasted snap peas, onions, chili, and cilantro on the side.

 Garnish with a wedge of lime.

-A purple iris flower and some decorative carrots also enhances visual appeal..
+A purple iris flower and some decorative carrots also enhance visual appeal...